AneeshBose/OCRHackathon/README.md

   - **Requisition form** - localhost:8000/reqtform/<file_name>/0
   - **Information Needed Form** - localhost:8000/reqtform/<file_name>/1
 Eg: To run OCR recognition in Information Needed form for filename as Sample.pdf, open browser with localhost:8000/reqtform/Sample.pdf/1

+### Future Scope:
+- Using AI to map addresses.
+Although we expect a higher accuracy, to improve the same, we also plan to use AI to make sure that incase of any mismatch/ wrongly recognized city name, state name etc. our application will auto correct the names and fasten the processing minimizing the human dependency to a much greater extent.
+- Braille OCR and multi-lingual: OBR (Optical Braille Recognition) will be an added advantage to our platform that will recognizes Braille characters and converts to English language to accommodate a wider range of patients.
+Although we support only English, we will be able to support other international languages, as our API can be configured by simply accepting an additional parameter as the language.
+- Ability to process multiple files parallelly [batch processing].
+Currently our application takes approximately 8-10 seconds to process each file, with more computational power, we will be able to process multiple files at the same time.
+- Support Multiple Formats: Currently our application supports 5 formats [PDF, JPEG, JPG, PNG, TIFF] and we look forward to scale up the supported formats.
+5. Support Offline Processing: Currently the application depends on internet for analyzing and processing the form.
+We plan to make the processing offline so that the application can also work with minimum internet dependency.